No. 6 Dry Cell

 Meter

 The Pocket Amp meter was the standard way to check batteries in the early 1900s.
-While the literateue mentiones testing No. 6 Dry Cells with the amp meter, I think it was used on any battery.
-Note since it's esentially a short it can be applied to any battery to measure it's ability to produce current.
+While the literature mentions testing No. 6 Dry Cells with the amp meter, I think it was used on any battery.
+Note since it's essentially a short it can be applied to any battery to measure it's ability to produce current.
 Probably not a good idea to connect to a lead acid car type battery where the current would be way over the 35 Amps full scale these meters will measure, but fine for all dry cell batteries like used in flash lights, radios, and in the ignition circuit of engines.

 327908 Electrical Measuring Instrument, E. Weston (U.S. Electric Lighting Co), Oct 6 1885, 324/93 ; 324/144 - maybe the first moving coil meter at least the oldest patent in class 324/144